-On June 30, 2022, the Company entered into security purchase agreements with certain accredited investors (the "Convertible Debt Investors") for the purchase of \$14,025,000 in convertible debentures (the "Debentures") due December 31, 2024.
-The interest rates on the Debentures are 5% for the first 12 months, 6% for the subsequent 12 months, and 8% per annum thereafter.
-Principal repayments will be made in 25 equal monthly installments and began on September 1, 2022.
-The Debenture may be extended by six months at the election of the Company by paying a sum equal to six months interest on the principal amount outstanding at the end of the 18th month, at the rate of 8% per annum.
-The Debentures are convertible into common shares at \$2.22 per share.
-The Convertible Debt Investors have the right to purchase additional tranches of \$5,000,000 each, up to a total additional principal amount of \$33,000,000.
-In addition, the Convertible Debt Investors received 4,106,418 warrants at a strike price of \$2.442, which expire on December 31, 2025 (the "Debenture Warrants").
+On June 30, 2022, the Company entered into security purchase agreements with certain accredited investors (the "Debenture Investors") for the purchase of \$14,025,000 in convertible debentures (the "First Tranche Debentures") due December 31, 2024.
+The Debentures were convertible into common shares at \$111.00 per share.
+The Convertible Debt Investors had the right to purchase additional tranches of \$5,000,000 each, up to a total additional principal amount of \$33,000,000.
+In addition, the Debenture Investors received 82,129 warrants at a strike price of \$122.10, which expire on December 31, 2025 (the "First Tranche Debenture Warrants").
 The Debenture Warrants and Debentures each have down round provisions whereby the conversion and strike prices will be adjusted downward if the Company issues equity instruments at lower prices.

-On January 17, 2023, the Convertible Debt Investors purchased an additional tranche of \$5,076,923.
-The convertible debt and warrants were issued with an exercise price of \$1.24.
-The issuance of the additional tranche triggered the down round provision, adjusting the exercise prices of the Debentures and the Debenture Warrants to \$1.24.
+On January 17, 2023, the Debenture Investors purchased additional tranches totaling \$5,076,923 (the "Second Tranche Debentures") and received 53,226 warrants (the "Second Tranche Debenture Warrants").
+The Second Tranche Debentures and Debenture Warrants were issued with an exercise price of \$62.00 and expire on July 17, 2025.
+The issuance of the additional tranches triggered the down round provision, adjusting the exercise prices of the First Tranche Debentures and the First Tranche Debenture Warrants to \$62.00.